Bridgeport Medical Malpractice Lawyer

 When doctors fail to meet their professional standards, the results can be devastating.
 By working with a detail-oriented personal injury lawyer your family can get the justice you deserve.

-When to File a Bridgeport Medical Malpractice Claim
+When Should a Victim File a Medical Malpractice Claim?

 Plaintiffs need to be aware that West Virginia Code § 55-7B-4 provides them with two years from the date of the malpractice incident, or when they should have known of the negligence, to file a claim.
 If no claim is filed within this timeframe, the person may give up their right to seek damages.